Jonas Phillips: Other Jewish activities

 Phillips was one of the founder members of Congregation Mikveh Israel in Philadelphia.
 When its synagogue on Pine Street was consecrated in 1782, he was serving as president of the congregation.
 After the Revolution, he and his family moved to New York for a time, but soon after returned to Philadelphia.
 Phillips continued to reside there until his death.
 While the congregation left that first synagogue and the property was redeveloped, its cemetery at the site has been preserved and is designated as a National Historic Landmark.

 Death and burial

 Phillips died at Philadelphia, on January 29, 1803.
 His remains were interred at New York in the cemetery on New Bowery of Congregation Shearith Israel.
 His widow Rebecca Machado Phillips lived until 1831.

 Legacy

 Phillips and Rebecca had 21 children together.
 Their descendants became educated and continued to contribute to the United States.
 One of their great-grandsons was Franklin J. Moses, Jr., who was elected as governor of South Carolina in 1872.
 His father, Franklin J. Moses, Sr. was elected as Chief Justice of the state supreme court in 1868.
 Another grandson was Uriah Phillips Levy, the first Jewish Commodore in the United States Navy.
 In 1834, he bought Monticello eight years after President Thomas Jefferson's death, and used his own money to preserve the house and estate for the American people.
+An additional descendant was Mordechai Manuel Noah, American Consul to the Kingdom of Tunis.